 Twenty-first-century companies are presented with the following challenges:

-- Globalization.
-Market players act globally, sometimes as part of complex networks and at high speeds.
-Both market speed and complexity are likely to intensify rather than ease in future.
+- Globalization – Market players act globally, sometimes as part of complex networks and at high speeds.
+Both market speed and complexity are likely to intensify rather than ease in the future.

-- Performance-driven society.
-More and more is expected to be achieved within ever shorter timeframes.
-This results in performance pressure, which can cause mental stress and affects not only employees’ health, but also their motivation and performance.
+- Performance-Driven Societies – More is expected to be achieved within shorter timeframes.
+This results in performance pressure, which can cause mental stress and affects not only employees’ health, but their motivation and performance.

-- Demographics.
-People work until later in life than they used to, which creates new challenges for workplaces and health care systems.
-At the same time, younger generations (Gen Y, Z) are expecting a positive work-life balance and flexible working hours.
+- Demographics – People work until later in life than they used to.
+This creates new challenges for workplaces and healthcare systems.
+At the same time, younger generations (Gen Y, Z) expect to have a positive work-life balance and flexible working hours.

-- Equal opportunity.
-Whether this is implemented through quotas or otherwise, most companies need to change their structures and take different HR decisions, both in the medium and in the long term.
+- Equal Opportunity – Whether this is implemented through quotas or otherwise, most companies need to change their structures and take different HR decisions.
+This is true both in the medium and long term.

 These factors demand that companies rethink and reshape their processes and structures.
-This in turn can initiate a change in culture, as any change in behaviours also means a change in values.
+This, in turn, can initiate a change in culture, as any change in behaviors also means a change in values.

-- Companies develop their own identities, which employees are clearly aware of and are able to put into words.
+- By developing their own identities which employees are made aware of and are able to express in words.

-- Employees know their company’s strategic goals and align their behaviours accordingly.
+- Helping employees learn their company’s strategic goals and align their behaviors accordingly.

-- Employees are able to flourish and use their full potential to support the company’s strategic goals.
+- Allowing employees to flourish by using their full potential to support the company’s strategic goals.

-- Employees do professional development and are able to meet new challenges successfully.
+- Offering professional development to help employees meet new challenges successfully.

-- Companies value the ability to innovate and have a positive approach to employees’ mistakes.
+- By valuing the ability to innovate and having a positive approach to employees’ mistakes.

-- Management relies on cooperation rather than competition.
+- Relying on cooperation, within management, rather than competition.

-- The company successfully engages with all stakeholders, from investors through to customers, the media and the public.
+- Engaging all stakeholders, from investors through to customers, the media, and the public.

-- The company’s conduct is in line with its vision.
+- By ensuring that the company’s overall conduct is in line with its own vision.